totaldesaster/toolchanger/Version 1/README.txt

 Printed parts:
 I'd recommend printing all mechanical parts with at least 4 walls and 25% Infill.
 I used Extrudr PLA NX2 for mine, any decent quality filament should work.

-If you designed heads or dock bases for your printer, feel free to share them!
+You can use the Tool_Template files under Inventor Files / STEP Files to base your own tools on.
+If you designed heads or dock bases for your printer, please, feel free to share them!